Skip to Content

 Where is Sintra

-The Cultural Landscape of Sintra is approximately 30 kilometers west of Lisbon, in Portugal’s central region on the most western point of the Iberian Peninsula.
+The Cultural Landscape of Sintra is approximately 30 km west of Lisbon, in Portugal’s central region on the most western point of the Iberian Peninsula.
 Sintra town is nestled in the hills of Serra de Sintra, a few kilometers from the Atlantic Coast, where you’ll find some of the best beach towns in Portugal.

 Tour Recommendation: If you don’t want to travel independently to Sintra, take a Sintra Hights Tour with return transportation from Lisbon in an airconditioned mini bus, stopping at all the highlights, including Pena Palace, Quinta da Regaleira, and Monserrate Palace with plenty of free time to explore Sintra town.
 Each stop includes a guided tour inside the monuments.
 See here for full details.